izackp/SDL/README.md

 # SDL
 Swift library for SDL2.

+C libraries use their respective names for their module names `import SDL2_TTF`.
+The swifty wrappers append 'Swift' onto the module name `import SDL2_TTFSwift`.
+Not sure what's the cleanest solution tbh.
+As a matter of fact, it's likely that I'll refactor the swifty wrappers frequently.

-Also serves as a minimum example project for running on windows.
+This repo also serves as a minimum example project for running on windows. _Note: I have yet to test SDL2_TTFSwift on windows_

 ### Running on Windows